Civil Aeronautics Board: Powers

 Airlines had no ability to make competitive decisions, absent CAB approval, on choice of route or fare charged on any particular route.

 Not included

 The Act also prevented the CAB from regulating certain things: frequency, equipment, accommodations and facilities.
 It was up to the carrier to determine what aircraft it flew and how often and what airport or ticket facilities it built/rented, and so forth.
 However, the CAB did generally require a minimum adequate service, e.g. often two flights/day, in a market.

+Indirect air carriers

+The 1938 and 1958 Acts defined an air carrier as "any citizen of the United States who undertakes, whether directly or indirectly [...] to engage in air transportation."
+The indirectly clause gave the CAB jurisdiction over indirect air carriers, which included such activity as freight forwarders and tour operators.
+In 1977 (the last year of regulated air freight), US air freight forwarders generated $1.6 billion in revenue, about $8 billion in 2026 terms.
+The two largest air freight forwarders that year were Emery Air Freight and Airborne Freight.
+By comparison, scheduled air freight revenue for the US air carriers in 1977 was $1.66 billion, against total 1977 US scheduled air carrier revenue of $19.8 billion.
+Air freight forwarders accounted for about 40-45% of total scheduled US carrier air freight demand.